 - corridor and stairwell lighting remains on during hours of darkness with low light levels.
 Most windows, including those on the ground floor, have tamper proof window restrictors to prevent forced entry from the outside and to minimise the danger of falling from a height from the inside.
 To ensure your safety, these must not be removed.

 - all doors to individual blocks have restricted resident key or proximity card access.
 Individual bedroom doors require locking on exit and can be locked from the inside via the door handle or resident key.
 Students are strongly encouraged not to let anyone they don’t know into their block.
 University staff and contractors will be identifiable by ID cards and name badges.
 All keys will be signed out and recorded by Hall Managers or the University Key Office.

 - doors to individual bedrooms and kitchens are reinforced hardwood fire doors and are designed for maximum security and to prevent the spread of fire.

-Further information on the University's 24/7 Security can be found here.
+Further information on the University's 24/7 Security can be found on the Security webpage.

 - in your student bedroom, there will be a blue fire notice located on the notice board or door and there will be a designated fire assembly point in the event of an evacuation.